gweg/showpy/README.md

 # showpy
-list all python version of interpretor executable versions in the file system
+list all version of the executable python interpretor in the file system